-Some power sources, such as variable power supplies, are rated at a fixed maximum load current and adjustable over a predetermined voltage range: i.e., 5-30V @ 20A.
-If the resistive load characteristic were used for this type of test, it would be necessary to reset the load each time the power supply voltage was changed, in order to maintain the full load current.
-However, if the load is set to the 0-50A range, and a load of 20A is applied, then the power supply can be adjusted from 5-30V, and the load current will remain constant.
+Some power sources, such as variable power supplies, are rated at a fixed maximum load current and adjustable over a predetermined voltage range (for example, 5-30V @ 20A).
+If the resistive load characteristic were used for this type of test, it would be necessary to reset the load each time the power supply voltage was changed in order to maintain the full load current.
+However if the load is set to the 0-60A range, and a load of 20A is applied, then the power supply can be adjusted from 5-30V and the load current will remain constant.

-It should be noted that many power supplies are designed for short circuit protection by internal current limiting and bendback, and therefore, may not start up into a constant current type of load.
-Accordingly, the constant resistance characteristic should be used as a load when simulating short circuit protection and recovery of most power supplies, unless otherwise specified by the manufacturer.
+It should be noted that many solid state power supplies are designed for short circuit protection by internal current limiting and bendback, and therefore, may not start up into a constant current type of load.

+Accordingly, the constant resistance characteristic should be used as a load when simulating short circuit protection and recovery of most solid state power supplies unless otherwise specified by the manufacturer.